JKindonNtx/solutions-euc/documentation/RA-2134 Citrix Desktop as a Service on AMD - Windows Server/RA-2134/ra-2134-04-daas-nutanix.md

 Time-sliced clusters
 : Like public cloud environments, Nutanix can provide a truly converged cloud infrastructure, allowing you to run your server and desktop virtualization on a single cloud.
 Gain the efficiency and savings you require with a converged cloud on a unified architecture.

-## Citrix Desktops as a Service on Nutanix AHV
+## Citrix Desktop as a Service on Nutanix AHV

 The following figure shows the main architectural components of the Citrix DaaS on Nutanix solution and the communication path between services.